adamsilver/maintainablecss.com-jekyll/_chapters/04-ids.md

 ## Why shouldn't we use IDs for CSS?

 [IDs overpower class names](http://www.w3.org/TR/css3-selectors/#specificity) by orders of magnitude.
-For this reason you can't override an ID selector's style with a class name selector easily.
+For this reason classes can't override IDs easily.

 This is a problem when you need a way to provide additional meaning to the HTML, such as state, something I discuss in a chapter of its own.